Clicky

 Holzman’s research combines controlled testing with real-world case studies.
 The findings are striking.

-Finding #1: Topical Theming Dramatically Improves Indexation
+Finding #1: How Topical Theming Improves Google Indexation by 113%

 When Holzman shifted her test sites from random topics to topically themed content, indexation rates improved dramatically: